Lauren Hill (basketball)

-Lauren Hill (October 1, 1995 – April 10, 2015) was an American freshman basketball player at Mount St. Joseph University in Cincinnati, who suffered from terminal brain cancer.
-She was runner up for 2014 Associated Press Female Athlete of the Year, coming second in voting to Mo'ne Davis.
+Lauren Elizabeth Hill (October 1, 1995 – April 10, 2015) was an American college basketball player.
+She gained national attention while battling terminal brain cancer during her freshman year at Mount St. Joseph University in Cincinnati.
+She was runner-up for 2014 Associated Press Female Athlete of the Year, coming second in voting to Mo'ne Davis.

+In November 2014, the University retired Hill's number 22 in honor of "her inspirational fight to continue playing in the face of inoperable cancer".

 Biography

 Lauren Hill was born in Greendale, Indiana.
 Her battle with cancer became public when the NCAA agreed to allow Mount St. Joseph to play Hiram College on November 2, 2014, thirteen days prior to the original game date of November 15, 2014, so Hill could play.
 The location of the game was also originally moved from Hiram's Price Gymnasium to Mount St. Joseph's Harrington Center so that Hill would not have to travel the over 300 miles from Cincinnati to Hiram.
 However, due to public interest in the game, it was later moved from the 2,000 seat Harrington Center to the 10,250 seat Cintas Center on the campus of Xavier University.
 She raised US$1 million for pediatric cancer research with a Cincinnati telethon for The Cure Starts Now Foundation.
 The Foundation then donated $1 million to brain cancer research and continues to grow and donated over $4.7 million to medical research in 2015.

 Hill's family signed her up for hospice care on December 1, 2014.

 After Hill played in four games and made five layups, Mount St. Joseph basketball coach Dan Benjamin announced that she would not play in future games but would like to stay on as an honorary coach.
 On January 7, 2015, Hill served as an assistant coach for the team.

 Wheaties honored Hill with her picture on its cereal box.

 On February 6, 2015, Hill was given an honorary Doctorate of Humane Letters degree by Mount St. Joseph University.

 On March 4, 2015, she was named to the all-conference first team in the Heartland Collegiate Athletic Conference.
 "This award is being presented to Lauren in recognition of her courage and outstanding leadership", said conference commissioner Chris Ragsdale.

 On April 5, 2015, she was given the Pat Summitt Courage Award.